abehmiel/tceq_downloader/README.md

 ## Instructions:

+- clone or extract the repository to a working directory

 - Make a query into TCEQ here: https://www2.tceq.texas.gov/oce/eer/

-- Download the .xlsx file near the top of the page to the working directory
+- Download the .xls file near the top of the page to the working directory

 - Create and activate a conda environment for the project: